 Now that you've set up your catalog of images, you can easily connect them to stories in your pipeline table through a linked record field.
 Then, make sure your pipeline table contains a lookup field that brings in the associated asset, and a field for the text that will go on the image.
 You can add in other relevant fields if you'd like.

-Open up the blocks menu, click the add a block option, and add a new page designer block to your base.
+Open up the apps menu, click the add a app option, and add a new page designer app to your base.
 Make sure to pick the correct table and view (we recommend one filtered to stories that have images, or are ready to publish).
 You should select the custom page size and input the dimensions that you'll need for your assets.

 Step 3: Design your asset template.